Fostering Your Child’s Academic, Social and Emotional Growth

 Our teachers use kind but clear examples of respectful and compassionate behaviors to help children learn these important social skills.
 We also use lots of positive encouragement and praise as our students practice and ultimately acquire these important social skills.
 A key component of this philosophy is that all children feel that they are important and contributing members of our community which is accomplished by encouraging children to listen to and express their feelings with each other so that they can resolve conflicts in a compassionate way through dialogs and cooperation.

-Our teaching philosophy focuses on social and emotional development.
+Our teaching philosophy focuses on academic, social and emotional development.
 You can read more about our philosophy here.

 First and foremost, each teacher must be able to engage and inspire our students in a safe and supportive manner.
 We expect our teachers to have a BA, preferably in a child-related area.
 In addition, they must show an interest in early childhood development.
 Many of our teachers are graduate students studying child counseling or child psychology or students studying to be teachers.